chris17453/ADV51-posting/source/markpoint-7.md

 5. **Markpoint 7 Execution**:
    - The system executes `markpoint_7_SaveToInventory` both before and after updating the inventory location to indicate when the updates occur.

-6. **Post Status**:
-   - After completing the inventory updates, the function calls `post_status` to ensure the status is updated correctly.

 ### Error Handling:
 - If the product is non-inventory (`BKIC_PROD_TYPE = 'N'`) or if the product code is invalid, the function exits early without making any updates.